EmVance1/VanGo/README.md

 - The `defines` array lists preprocessor definitions.

 - Custom profile definitions require a base of settings to build upon, which is declared with the `inherits` field.

-In the case of header only libraries, most of these can be ignored in favour of a globally default `include` field, although one may prefer to simply add the directory to the project include paths.
-This will however bypass compatibility checking.

 ### Automated Testing
 Testing is made easy by assuming all tests are in a `test` directory in the project root.
 A test project is a C/C++ project of arbitrary complexity, and may look like the following: